Interview with The Coffee Couple

 We do not recommend storing your beans in the refrigerator, but if you really don’t have a choice, for example you have to drive hours to find a coffee shop, you could store your whole beans only in the freezer for up to a month, but make sure they’re properly packaged in an airtight container.

-What about flavored coffees?
+What about flavored coffee?
 How do they get the hazelnut flavor into the coffee bean?

 An interesting fact is that hazelnut flavored coffee is one of the most popular flavors among consumers, followed by Irish cream.